flex-development/JIME-P001/packages/app/README.md

 ## Getting Started

-This project is Next.js powered Shopify storefront for Morenas Kustomz.
+This project is Next.js powered Shopify storefront for Morena's Kustomz.

-Morenas Kustomz is an online store that specializes in "pot head" necessesities.
+Morena's Kustomz is an online store that specializes in "pot head" necessities.
-While enjoying a MySpace inspired UI, users can shop premade ash trays, grinders, and rolling trays, or have them custom made.
+While enjoying a MySpace inspired UI, users can shop pre-made ash trays, grinders, and rolling trays, or have them custom made.

 ## Usage